kairops/dc-get-next-release/README.md

 Execute the following within your repository folder:

 - Using Bash: `cd [git-repository-dir]; ./entrypoint.sh`
-- Using Docker: `docker run --rm -v $(pwd):/workspace kairops/dc-get-next-release`
+- Using Docker: `docker run --rm -v $(pwd):/workspace kairops/dc-get-next-release-number`
-- Using docker-command-launcher: `kd get-next-release [git-repository-dir] > CHANGELOG.md`
+- Using docker-command-launcher: `kd get-next-release-number [git-repository-dir] > CHANGELOG.md`

 The function calculate the "Next Tag" of your git repository based on the unreleased commits (a.k.a. the commits that are not covered by any tag) based on [Semver](https://semver.org/) rules and the first wotd of the commit messages.